input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-01-application-level.md

 it receives an answer from this listener, a message of `MsgBlock` type.

 Here's another example — the `requestHeaders` function.
-This function handles expected block headers, tracking them locally, and bans a node if it sends headers that are not requested.
+This function handles expected block headers, tracking them locally.
 So at [this point](https://github.com/input-output-hk/cardano-sl/blob/d564b3f5a7e03e086b62c88212870b5ea89f5e8b/src/Pos/Block/Network/Retrieval.hs#L190) it sends a message of type `MsgGetHeaders` to the listener, and at [this point](https://github.com/input-output-hk/cardano-sl/blob/d564b3f5a7e03e086b62c88212870b5ea89f5e8b/src/Pos/Block/Network/Retrieval.hs#L191)